Cost Effective Water Softener Installation, Maintenance, and Repairs

 - Flush Phase: The mineral tank is flushed of excess brine and the brine tank is refilled.

-Typically, water softeners take about a hour to 90 minutes to run through the complete automatic regeneration cycle.
+Typically, water softeners take about an hour to 90 minutes to run through the complete automatic regeneration cycle.
 During the regeneration cycle, the water softener cleans the treatment medium by reversing the chemical reaction that removes unwanted dissolved minerals from the water.

 - The hardness of your water